What is Neurotrophic Keratitis?

 The diagnosis of neurotrophic keratitis is made by taking a careful ocular, medical, and surgical history, performing a thorough examination of the surface of your eyes using a biomicroscope with various medical dyes, and formally assessing your corneal sensitivity.

 The treatment of neurotrophic keratitis is based upon the severity of your condition and is aimed at maintaining the health of the surface of your eyes.
-Concomitant ocular issues causing additional irritation and inflammation such as dry eye, environmental allergies, ocular rosacea, blepharitis, meibomian gland dysfunction, herpes infections, blepharitis, and contact lens associated irritation and inflammation, should also be treated.
+Concomitant ocular issues causing additional irritation and inflammation such as dry eye, environmental allergies, ocular rosacea, blepharitis, meibomian gland dysfunction, herpes infections, and contact lens associated irritation and inflammation, should also be addressed.

 - Topical lubrication with preservative-free artificial tears, gels, and ointments